anton-smirnov-robert/weaver/content/mecanization of scientific research.md

 - note
 ---

-We gives 6 characteristics:
+We gives 5 characteristics:
 - has a extrinsic telos
-- its components, taken separately, are inert by principle
+- its components are inert by principle and follow a geodesic (maximization/minimization principle)
-- its components follow a maximization/minimization principle
 - its components are generic (and replacable)
+- non-overlapping division of labor
-- no redundant labor
+- has no generativity (no self-determination)
-- memoryless organization